"Only the brave teach."

 FIM extends learning by providing a celebratory way to recognize students who are mastering math content and non-cognitive skills.
 Brag Tags provide a way for students to keep track of what they’ve learned while having fun earning more tags to put on their backpack rings.

-Social Emotional Learning.
-One of the most powerful gifts given to students is the teaching of social emotional skills.
-Helping students find their own personal reasons for doing class work and working hard will prepare them for life’s challenges.
-Perservere young scholars!
+Social-Emotional Learning.
+One of the most powerful gifts given to students is the teaching of social-emotional skills.
+Helping students find their reasons for doing classwork and working hard will prepare them for life’s challenges.
+Persevere, young scholars!

 FIM Tier II intervention system

 Math Strengths and Stretches is a Tier II intervention system that provides teachers a way to be responsive to the FIM data in an intentional manner.
 Students struggling with a particular standard will progress through a build, draw, solve continuum of learning to ensure they have a strategy on which to anchor their thinking.
 It only takes 15 minutes a day.